including visitor centers

 Determination: The amount of stock is limited based on the carrying capacity and size of the individual sites.

 - Horse camping at Steel Creek, Erbie, Woolum, Log Wagon Gap and Hathaway Horse Camp is limited to a total of seven consecutive days.

 Determination: The Superintendent has limited the days due to impacts to the resources and the amount of manure that builds up over a period of days.

 - Only wood or charcoal may be burned within the park.
 The burning of “trash” is prohibited.

-The Superintendent has determined the burning of wood and charcoal have less impact on air quality than burning trash which could release toxins into the atmosphere.
+Determination: The burning of wood and charcoal have less impact on air quality than burning trash which could release toxins into the atmosphere.

 - Hikers must use the designated trails throughout the Park where provided.
 Using “social” trails, shortcutting between trails/traces and/or creating trail by removing vegetation is prohibited; An exception to using designated trails is granted where individuals are hiking “cross country” leaving minimal impact.